fadwen/fadwen.github.io/README.md

 ## Okta ##

 Okta tests are interesting in that you cannot go back and review your answers/change them.
-The format I've had is that each question is weighted and you have to choose the best answer, not necessarily the right answer.
+The format I've had is that each question is weighted and you have to choose the best answer, not necessarily the only right answer.

 ### [Okta Certified Professional](https://certification.okta.com/okta-certified-professional-hands-on-configuration-exam-for-oie) ###

 - This is a bit more intensive than a -900 from Microsoft but still geared to Sales, Managers, or entry level administrators.
 You'll know the capabilities of the product and a base level of things to do with it.
 I earned mine while having basic help desk permissions within the product, and renewed it successfully on my first try after not touching it for two years and no studying.
-I'm not sure if this adds anything of value to your resume for job seekers.
+I'm not sure if this adds anything of value to your resume for job seekers, more of a progression internally if you are in a company with the product.